Network resilience: Tipping points in ecological networks

-The shift from one state to another may result from either a ‘threshold’ or ‘sledgehammer’ effect \cite{barnosky2012approaching}.
-A state shift caused by a sledgehammer effect, such as the clearing of a forest using a bulldozer, usually comes as a result of our expectation.
-By contrast, the critical threshold is reached as incremental changes accumulate and the threshold value generally is not known in advance, so that state shifts resulting from threshold effects is usually not anticipated.
+The shift from one state to another may result from either a ``threshold or a ``sledgehammer effect \cite{barnosky2012approaching}.
+A state shift caused by a sledgehammer effect, such as the clearing of a forest using a bulldozer, usually conforms to our expectation.
+For threshold effects, in contrast, the critical threshold is reached as incremental changes accumulate, and the threshold value is generally not known in advance, so that state shifts resulting from threshold effects are usually not anticipated.
 In other words, undesired shifts between ecosystem states are caused by the combination of the magnitudes of external forces and the internal resilience of the system.
-A sudden dramatic change is not necessary to be caused by a sudden sizeable external disturbance.
-When the system is close to the tipping point, even a tiny incremental change in conditions can trigger a tremendous shift, such as the legendary straw that breaks the camel’s back and tipping over of an overloaded boat when too many people move to one side \cite{scheffer2003catastrophic}.
-Abrupt phase transitions in ecosystems are increasingly common as a consequence of human activities that erode internal resilience, for example, through resource exploitation, pollution, land-use change, possible climatic impact and altered disturbance regimes \cite{folke2004regime, hughes1994catastrophes, steneck2013ecosystem}.
-Next we will show three typical examples of catastrophic shifts in ecosystems.
+A sudden dramatic change need not be caused by a sudden sizeable external disturbance.
+When the system is close to the tipping point, even a tiny incremental change in conditions can trigger a tremendous shift; examples are the legendary straw that breaks the camels back'' and the capsizing of an overloaded boat when too many people move to one side \cite{scheffer2003catastrophic}.
+Abrupt phase transitions in ecosystems are increasingly common as a consequence of human activities that erode internal resilience; such activities include resource exploitation, pollution, land-use change, possible climatic impact and altered disturbance regimes \cite{folke2004regime, hughes1994catastrophes, steneck2013ecosystem}.
+Next, we show three typical examples of catastrophic shifts in ecosystems.